demental/rafinesque/README.md

 *Problem* : the texts in your app are somewhat tied to a specific domain, unless you add many placeholders to your translations yml files, and, more problematic, inject values to these placeholders everywhere in your views, mailers ... and so on...

 ### Example
 Let's say you have a classified app, specialized in real estate.
-Some application.en.yml file look like this:
+Your application.en.yml file looks like this:

 ```yml
 en: